Bordered manifolds with torus boundary and the link surgery formula: Examples and basic properties

 \subsection{The type-$D$ invariants of solid tori}

 We now describe the type-$D$ module for a solid torus with $p/q\in \Q\cup \{\infty\}$ framing.
-By performing a slam dunk, the most convenient description is to take a standard unknot complement (with standard meridian and 0-framed longitude) and perform $-q/p$ surgery to a meridian of $U$.
+The most convenient description is to take a standard unknot complement (with standard meridian and 0-framed longitude) and perform $-q/p$ surgery to a meridian of $U$.
 See Figure~\ref{fig:27}.
 Additionally, we will consider the $\infty$-framed solid torus, which we view as being obtained by performing 0-surgery to a meridian of $U$.

 We now define our candidate type-$D$ modules.
 We begin by recalling that by definition the type-$D$ module for an $n$-framed solid torus $\cD_n^{\cK}$ is the same as the surgery complex for an $n$-framed unknot, and hence has two generators $\xs^0$ and $\xs^1$, which live in idempotent $0$ and $1$, respectively.
-The stucture map is given by
+The structure map is given by

 Generalizing this, we now define the candidate $p/q$-framed solid torus module $\cD_{p/q}^{\cK}$, where $p,q$ are coprime and $q>0$.
 We define $\cD^{\cK}_{p/q}\cdot \ve{I}_\veps$ to be spanned by generators $\ve{x}_{0}^\veps,\dots, \ve{x}_{q-1}^\veps$, for $\veps\in \{0,1\}$.
 The structure map is given by the following formula